computproteomics/vsclust/README.md

 ## Citation
 When using VSClust, please cite our paper:
-Veit Schwämmle, Ole N Jensen; VSClust: Feature-based variance-sensitive clustering of omics data, Bioinformatics, , bty224, https://doi.org/10.1093/bioinformatics/bty224
+Veit Schw?mmle, Ole N Jensen; VSClust: Feature-based variance-sensitive clustering of omics data, Bioinformatics, , bty224, https://doi.org/10.1093/bioinformatics/bty224

 We provide a shiny app for interactive analysis, a command-line version for running VSClust as script in R and a docker version of the tool to avoid installation issues.